We answer your questions about UCF’s Self-Provided Academic Record for Knights (SPARK) Form.

 The SPARK form is an online portal through which first-time-in-college applicants self-report their high school courses and grades for admission to the University of Central Florida.

-We recommend that you complete and submit the SPARK form as soon as the link is available on your myUCF account.
-Your application for admission will remain incomplete and will not be reviewed until the SPARK form has been received by the Office of Undergraduate Admissions.
+We recommend that you complete and submit the SPARK form as soon as the link is available on your Future Knight Portal.
+Your application for admission will remain incomplete and will not be reviewed until the SPARK Form has been received by the Office of Undergraduate Admissions.

-Once your application is received and processed, a link to the SPARK form will be available on your myUCF account.
+Once your application is received and processed, a link to the SPARK form will be available on your Future Knight Portal.

-- If you are attending a high school outside of the United States, DO NOT SUBMIT THIS FORM.
-Official transcripts(s), graduation certificate(s) and/or leaving exam results for all secondary coursework completed outside of the United States must be submitted to the Office of Undergraduate Admissions.
+• Reminder: If you are attending an overseas high school, your official transcripts(s), graduation certificate(s) and/or leaving exam results for all secondary coursework completed outside of the United States must be submitted to the Office of Undergraduate Admissions.
 For more information, please review our international admissions requirements.